pa-0/Icotray/README.md

 To download, head over to the [releases](https://github.com/ITCMD/Icotray/releases) and get the most recent copy of the executable.

-This tool was made for me by [Mnoronen on Fiverr](https://www.fiverr.com/mnoronen), I very much recommend him.
+This repository was forked from the @ITCMD's original.
+It hosts the source code for a tool made for @ITCMD by [Mnoronen on Fiverr](https://www.fiverr.com/mnoronen). "<em>I very much recommend him</em>" -- @ITCMD.

 If you detect any bugs, please report them on the issues page.